alonitac/DevOpsMay22/tutorials/16_artifacts.md

 - The pipeline checks if the package version specified in `setup.py` exists in Nexus.
 If it doesn't exist, the pipeline builds and upload the package (as done in the two sections above).
 - Store Nexus username and password as a Jenkins credential and use them with `withCredentials()`.

-### Install Python dependencies from Nexus repo
+> #### :pencil2: Exercise - install Python dependencies from Nexus repo

-Recall that whenever a Docker image is being built as part of a Jenkins pipeline running, the Docker engine install Python packages in your image (the Dockerfile contains `RUN pip install....`).
+> Recall that whenever a Docker image is being built as part of a Jenkins pipeline running, the Docker engine install Python packages in your image (the Dockerfile contains `RUN pip install....`).
-Configure your Jenkins server to download and install packages from your Nexus server.
+> Configure your Jenkins server to download and install packages from your Nexus server.